callstack/react-native-testing-library/website/docs/Queries.md

 `findAllBy` queries return a promise which resolves to an array when any matching elements are found.
 The promise is rejected if no elements match after a default timeout of 4500ms.

 :::info
-`findBy` and `findAllBy` queries accept optional `waitForOptions` object argument which can contain `timeout` and `interval` properies which have the same meaning as respective arguments to [`waitForElement`](https://callstack.github.io/react-native-testing-library/docs/api#waitforelement) function.
+`findBy` and `findAllBy` queries accept optional `waitForOptions` object argument which can contain `timeout` and `interval` properies which have the same meaning as respective options for [`waitFor`](https://callstack.github.io/react-native-testing-library/docs/api#waitfor) function.
 :::

 ## Queries